calculuswhiz/turmite-sandbox/README.md

 - Also, you can generate an automaton file.
 Check out `behavior_files/GUImain.py`.
  - When you hit the Generate button, it will print the INI file code to stdout, so you can redirect the output.

-The ini file is structured as follows:
+The turmite ini file is structured as follows:

 ```
 #Comment